Lost Universe: Light novels

 When the first novel of Lost Universe was released in 1992, it enjoyed moderate success.
 Kanzaka was already in negotiations for the Slayers anime.

 Manga

 A manga adaptation by Shoko Yoshinaka was published in Kadokawa Shoten's Monthly Dragon Junior magazine from December 1997 to November 2002 and was collected into four volumes.

 Anime

-Lost Universe ran for 26 episodes and was plagued with numerous production problems.
-Most notably, large amounts of the raw work for the first few episodes were destroyed in a studio fire and had to be quickly replaced, resulting in reduced quality for those episodes.
-It also ran during the Southeast Asian financial crisis of 1998, which severely limited budgets for anime series across all studios.
-A Lost Universe film was rumored in 1998, but was cancelled in favor of more Slayers films.

 Lost Universe is distributed in North America by Enoki Films, and was originally licensed for American distribution by ADV Films, who released the series onto both dubbed and subtitled VHS tapes and bilingual DVD.
 Following ADV's bankruptcy in 2009, the rights to the anime have since transferred to Nozomi Entertainment who re-released the complete series in a new bilingual DVD box set.
 The entirety of the show's English dub can be streamed and watched for free on Nozomi Entertainment's YouTube channel.